The-Academy-Sri-Tel/telco-chat/README.md

 # telco-chat

+Use the requirements.txt file to install the dependencies

-How to run the telco-chat
+Then use the following commands to run telco-chat

 cd  ~/Desktop/chatappp/djangochat/djangochat